The Importance of Branding

 - Combinations

-Please continue reading for further information and examples of how these could be suitable for your business.
+Please continue reading for further information and examples of how these could suit your business.

 Capture attention and aid brand recall

-It may sound obvious – and it probably is – but the use of bold colours can really make for a striking, impactful appearance when your customers receive their order.
+It may sound obvious – and probably is – but the use of bold colours can make for a striking, impactful appearance when your customers receive their order.

-Perhaps even more importantly however is to make sure that the colours chosen reflect your brand.
+Perhaps even more importantly, however, is to ensure that the chosen colours reflect your brand.

-Whilst they may not have to strictly follow the exact colours you use elsewhere (as your logo can still be used to tie it all together), if it is completely different from what your customers have seen before, it will inhibit recall and potentially seem a bit jarring.
+Your chosen colours may not strictly follow the exact colours you use elsewhere, as you can use your logo to tie the design together.
+If it is entirely different from what your customers have seen previously, though, it can inhibit recall and potentially seem a bit jarring.

-Large blocks of colours with contrasting text and logos can work particularly well, and shouldn’t be difficult or too costly to achieve either.
+Large blocks of colours with contrasting text and logos can work exceptionally well and shouldn’t be difficult or too costly to achieve.

 The key points to remember are that as well as creating aesthetic appeal, any print of this nature should be on brand.